Transform an Existing Case Study into a Nursing Prioritization Scenario

 Case study prioritization for nursing education active learning

-Now, you can continue this process for various categories using a different color popsicle stick for each.
+You can continue this process for various categories using a popsicle stick of different colors for each.
 Here are a few ideas:

 • Assessment Findings